cosmos/relayer/docs/commands.md

 The relayer has commands for:
   1. Configuration of the Chains and Paths that the relayer with transfer packets over
-  2. Management of keys and lite clients on the local machine that will be used to sign and verify txs
+  2. Management of keys and light clients on the local machine that will be used to sign and verify txs
   3. Query and transaction functionality for IBC
   4. A responsive relaying application that listens on a path
   5. Commands to assist with development, testnets, and stuff